New Year’s Resolutions to Kick-Off the Year

 6. Accelerate your giving: In 2021 Idlewild completed its debt elimination program that was called Accelerate.
-That means you have some additional money!
+Despite the rugged inflation in 2022, you have some additional money that can be given to the kingdom.
 Rather than increase your standard of living, instead increase your standard of giving (a quote from Randy Alcorn).
-Increase your giving to Idlewild’s kingdom investments, join Pastor Ken in that goal, or increase your giving to Christian ministries.
-Please consider The Idlewild Foundation and its Fund 1:27 where 100% or any donation goes to ministry.
-Nothing goes to salaries, overhead or administrative costs.
+Increase your giving to Idlewild’s kingdom investments, join Pastor Ken in that goal, or increase your giving to other Christian ministries.
+Please consider The Idlewild Foundation and its Fund 1:27 where 100% of any donation goes to ministry.
+Nothing – not one cent – goes to salaries, overhead or administrative costs.
 Give over and above the tithe and enjoy the joy of generosity.
 For a bit of help encouraging that, read More on the Tithe – Tithes and Offerings 1, More on the Tithe – Tithes and Offerings 2, and Science Proves That It Is More Blessed to Give Than Receive.

 Here’s another idea!
 Why not spend some time reviewing your spending for last year?
 By looking at your bank and charge card statements you’ll get a pretty good picture of where your money was spent and what your priorities have been.
 Did you find ways to glorify God through any of your spending?
-Did your spending in 2021 give more glory to yourself than to God?
+Did your spending in 2022 give more glory to yourself than to God?
 Could you do better?
 Give God the credit He is due.
-He made your income and your abilities possible.
+He made your income and your abilities (and every breath you took in 2022) possible.

 18 But remember the Lord your God, for it is he who gives you the ability to produce wealth …

 Take some time to sit down with your family and discuss ways to manage your money more effectively.
 Consider speaking with someone from the Stewardship Ministry of Idlewild Baptist Church or with us at The Idlewild Foundation.
+There are financial counselors who work with Idlewild’s Stewardship ministry who will meet with you for free to discuss your finances and budget and help.
 We can give you tips and ideas in managing your money.
 And don’t worry.
-You won’t be bludgeoned until you agree to give money to the Foundation!
+You won’t be bludgeoned until you agree to give money to Idlewild or to the Foundation!
 On the other hand, you will learn ways that you can further God’s kingdom by sharing His blessings with others – with open hands!